March 30, 2023

-This workshop is for anyone interested in the contemporary use of archival imagery to tell stories and offer new histories and counter-histories.
-Through guided exercises, students will explore public and private image collections to develop their own unique archival assemblage, learning to redeploy old imagery to ‘rewrite’ and reveal new stories about themselves and their communities.
+Through guided exercises, you will explore public and private image collections to develop your own unique archival assemblages, learning to redeploy old imagery to ‘rewrite’ and reveal new stories about yourself and your community.

-Students should bring a selection of: archival pictures from sources such as family albums or old books; ephemera such as postcards, stamps, letters, receipts; at least one current newspaper or magazine.
-Note: Students should select material that they do not mind cutting, pasting and collaging.
+You should bring a selection of: archival pictures from sources such as family albums or old books; ephemera such as postcards, stamps, letters, receipts; at least one current newspaper or magazine.
+Note: You should select material that you do not mind cutting, pasting and collaging.

 All assemblages will be photographed, and a digital file will be supplied to each participant upon completion of the workshop.

 In conjunction with 50th Anniversary: Selections from Light Work Collections

 Carla Liesching is an interdisciplinary artist working across photography, writing, collage, sculpture, bookmaking and design.
 Grounded in experiences growing up in apartheid South Africa, she considers the intersections of representation, knowledge and power, with a focus on colonial histories and enduring constructions of race and geography.

 Carla’s ongoing project, Good Hope, was published by MACK in November 2021, and was shortlisted for the 2022 Aperture Paris Photo First Book Award, and the Arles 2022 Prix du Livre in the Photo-Text Category.
 An excerpt from Good Hope is featured in On Whiteness, by SPBH Editions.
 Carla was a 2021 winner of the Open Walls Arles competition presented by The British Journal of Photography and exhibited work during the 2021 and 2022 Rencontres d’Arles Festival.